 Questions?

 We are here for you!

-Please contact Emily at emily.clark@girlsontherun.org.
+Please contact:

+Heidi Roberts at heidi.roberts@girlsontherun.org

-"The experience my daughter, Lana, gained from Girls on the Run helped her realize that she could participant in any activity with fellow peers and work toward independence by building strength, a strong sense of self and more confidence in who she was and who she always desired to be."
+"The experience my daughter, Lana, gained from Girls on the Run helped her realize that she could participate in any activity with fellow peers and work toward independence by building strength, a strong sense of self and more confidence in who she was and who she always desired to be."